oliver-anh-nguyen/bigdata_technology_project/README.md

 ## Project parts details

 - Part 1.
-Create your own project for Spark Streaming
+Create your own project for Spark Streaming: read adult.csv file, using kafka producer data, consumer data and save on HBase

 - Part 2.
-Integrate HBase and/or Hive with Part 1
+Integrate HBase and/or Hive with Part 1: using HBase

 - Part 3.
-Create a simple demo project for any of the following tools: Presto, Impala, Phoenix, Storm, Kafka
+Create a simple demo project for any of the following tools: using Kafka

 - Part 4.
 Record a demo of your Presentation of all the above 3 parts.
-Be professional!
+Be professional! : using MS Stream on Teams

 ## Shell script files